unadlib/iflow/README.md

 * **Powerful middleware**

-If necessary, in fact iFlow's middleware is powerful and useful, and you can use it to implement a variety of coupled business codes.
+If necessary, in fact iFlow's middleware is powerful and useful, and you can use it to implement a variety of coupled codes.

 * **Composable and scalable store**